-Tacos, to me, are very much warm weather food, so I think I made these sweet potato tacos as much to tell myself it’s spring, even if the weather outside isn’t totally cooperating.
+Tacos, to me, are very much warm weather food.
+So I think I made these sweet potato tacos as much to tell myself it’s spring, even if the weather outside isn’t totally cooperating.
 Our snow pile has at least largely melted, but the last couple days it’s fleeted between sleet and rain.
 Not exactly encouraging spring fever.
-Whatever the reason for making them, these tacos are really tasty so I hope you’ll give them a go, whether you need to tell yourself it’s warming up or you are lucky enough to have the sun already.
+But really, I think I would use any excuse to have these tacos again as they were that good.
+Quick to make, great flavors and both vegetarian and pretty healthy, if you needed another excuse.

-One of the fun things with tacos is you can play around with the contents as much as you like, keeping it simple or adding in almost everything you can think of.
-Here I have kept things relatively simple but with everything being complementary in flavor and texture.
-The sweet potato is warm, gently spiced and soft, the slaw is crisp and zesty and the chipotle cream is smooth with a kick.
+One of the fun things with tacos is you can play around with the filling as much as you like.
+You can keep it traditional, like pork carnitas with tomatillo salsa verde or chicken mole.
+Or, you can add in almost everything you can think of, like my chipotle tofu tacos with plantain.
+Here I have kept things relatively simple, though not exactly traditional, but everything works so well.
+The sweet potato is warm, gently spiced and soft.
+The slaw is crisp and zesty and the chipotle cream is smooth with a kick.
 All wrapped up in warm soft tortillas, they are delicious in every bite.
 You won’t even notice there’s no meat (if you have a dedicated carnivore around).

 While there are three different things in the filling, they are all really easy and quick to make.
 The slaw just takes a quick few chops, add in some lime juice and seasoning then it’s left to mingle.
 The sweet potato is grated, onion sliced and both fried for a few minutes with cumin and paprika.
 Meanwhile, the chipotle pepper is chopped and mixed with the sour cream and the tortillas warmed.
 After that, it’s a quick assemble and serve them up.

-These sweet potato tacos are also very versatile.
-They make for a delicious lunch, appetizer or even a light main meal, maybe served up with some rice and beans, fried plantain or a salad.
-They don’t take long to make at all but have that complexity of the mingling flavors and textures that they seem like they’ve taken much longer.
-I for one think I’ll be making them a few times over the coming months as a nice easy, light and delicious lunch and I really urge you to give them a go soon so you’ve got lots of warm weather days ahead to enjoy them again and again.
+These sweet potato tacos make for a delicious lunch, appetizer or even a light main meal, maybe served up with some rice and beans, fried plantain or a salad.
+They don’t take long to make but have that complexity of the mingling flavors and textures that they seem like they’ve taken much longer.
+I for one think I’ll be making them a few times over the coming months as a nice easy, light and delicious lunch.
 Hopefully the sun and warmth will come to join me soon.
 In the meantime, I’ll happily immerse myself in warmth through my tastebuds with these.
-In fact, I’m going to cook up another batch or two to take over to Angie and co at Fiesta Friday as I think they’ll hopefully like them too.
-I hope you’ll join and see what everyone else has brought to the party.
+Give them a go too; you won’t regret it.

 - 5oz/140g brussel sprouts